OGSesetti/ses-library/README.md

 -Save-manager that supports autosave and unlimited amount of manual save files</br>
 -Settings-manager that at least supports gameplay- and audio-related settings.
 Possibly even key bindings and video settings</br>
--2D style dialogue system that supports multiple branches</br>
+-2D style dialogue system that supports branching dialogue</br>
 -Menu-manager that makes the implementation of these systems quick and easy</br>